-We are in the peak of summer right now with August tending to be the most common month for residents of the UAE to take a holiday to far cooler climes.
+We are in the peak of summer right now and July and August tend to be the most common months for residents of the UAE to take a holiday to far cooler climes.
 But before you pack your bag, give your cat to your neighbour and jet off, you’ve got to make sure you have prepared your car for long-term storage – it could save you from costly repairs when you get back.

 Here are some simple tips that you ought to follow which can help keep your car in tip top shape for when you return: